boyter/boyter.org/content/posts/dns-black-magic.md

 ---
-title: DNS Black Magic
+title: "Build a SaaS App - DNS Black Magic"
-date: 2028-12-10
+date: 2040-06-12
 ---

+> A part of a series of blog posts I have been working on to turn into a book about building a SaaS application.

 DNS can be a complex beast.
 To distil it down to the simplest thing that can possibly work, you buy a domain from a domain registrar, then configure the name servers to point at your servers public IP address.
+Where this gets confusing is thatsome domain registrars offer nameservers, and others don't.
+This can cause issues

 `DNS -> Nameserver -> Server IP Address`